-On September 10th, 2009 Senator Lawrence Borst was awarded the IUPUI Chancellor's Medallion by Chancellor Charles R. Bantz during the IUPUI Board of Advisors Reception at Cedar Crest.
+On September 10, 2009, Senator Lawrence Borst was awarded the IUPUI Chancellor's Medallion by Chancellor Charles R. Bantz during the IUPUI Board of Advisors Reception at Cedar Crest.
 Borst was recognized for his four decades of political service to the city of Indianapolis and the state of Indiana.
-In 1950, Borst graduated from the School of Veterinary Medicine from Ohio State University and spent many years in his craft serving as secretary and president of the Indiana Veterinary Medical Association before his service in the political arena.
+In 1950, Borst graduated from the School of Veterinary Medicine at Ohio State University.
+In addition to being a practicing veterinarian for many years, Borst also served as secretary and president of the Indiana Veterinary Medical Association prior to his service in the political arena.

 In 1965, Borst co-founded the Republican Action Committee.
 In political service to Indianapolis, Borst was a member of the Mayor’s Progress Committee in 1971 and the executive council in 1973.
-On a state level, Borst served in the Indiana House of Representatives in 1967 and in the Indiana Senate from 1969 to 1984.
+At the state level, Borst served in the Indiana House of Representatives in 1967 before he was elected to serve in the Indiana Senate from 1969 to 1984.
 He was Chairman of the Senate Finance Committee and the Taxation Sub-committee.
-Senator Borst helped create the Hoosier Lottery, devoted his efforts to many philanthropic organizations and wrote a memoir of his years in politics titled Gentlemen, It's Been My Pleasure; Four Decades in the Indiana Legislature.
+Senator Borst helped create the Hoosier Lottery, devoted his efforts to many philanthropic organizations, and wrote a memoir of his years in politics titled Gentlemen, It's Been My Pleasure; Four Decades in the Indiana Legislature.